apache/druid/docs/ingestion/partitioning.md

 Partitioning and sorting work well together.
 If you do have a "natural" partitioning dimension, consider placing it first in the `dimensions` list of your `dimensionsSpec`.
 This way Druid sorts rows within each segment by that column.
 This sorting configuration frequently improves compression more than using partitioning alone.

 > Note that Druid always sorts rows within a segment by timestamp first, even before the first dimension listed in your `dimensionsSpec`.
 This sorting can preclude the efficacy of dimension sorting.
 To work around this limitation if necessary, set your `queryGranularity` equal to `segmentGranularity` in your [`granularitySpec`](./ingestion-spec.md#granularityspec).
-Druid will set all timestamps within the segment to the same value, and letting you identify a [secondary timestamp](schema-design.md#secondary-timestamps) as the "real" timestamp.
+Druid will set all timestamps within the segment to the same value, letting you identify a [secondary timestamp](schema-design.md#secondary-timestamps) as the "real" timestamp.

 ## How to configure partitioning